 College of Education | Policy Regarding Releasing a Student Teacher for Full-time EmploymentWritten by Kathleen Perdue

 - Published: 11 January 2017

 - Hits: 126

 Policy Regarding Releasing a Student Teacher for Full-time Employment

-- A committee consisting of the following individuals will be involved in determining if the Teacher Candidate will be permitted to sign a contract with the school district to be placed in a classroom as a regular teacher: Director of Field Experience, DBU's supervising professor(s), Dean of the College of Education.
+- A committee consisting of the following individuals will be involved in determining if the teacher candidate will be permitted to sign a contract with the school district to be placed in a classroom as a regular teacher: Director of Field Experience, DBU's supervising professor(s), Dean of the College of Education.

-- The committee will only consider releasing students for full-time employment who have had extensive prior teaching experience (e.g., individuals who have taught in a private setting for several years and have excellent supervisor references).
+- The committee will only consider releasing candidates for full-time employment who have had extensive prior teaching experience (e.g., individuals who have taught in a private setting for several years and have excellent supervisor references).

-In addition, this would prevent an undergraduate Teacher Candidate from receiving a degree unless a General Studies degree requirement could be met without the six hours of student teaching.
+In addition, this would prevent an undergraduate teacher candidate from receiving a degree unless a General Studies degree requirement could be met without the six hours of student teaching.